philwilkes/TLS2trees/README.md

 # FSCT _lite_

 This repo is forked from @SKrisanski and is a _lite_ version that only runs the semantic segmentation (ground, wood, leaf, cwd).
-Followig classification an instance segmenation can be run to seperate individual trees.

 Typical usage is:

 `python run.py -p <point_cloud> --tile-index <path_to_index> --buffer <buffer> --verbose`